vitessio/website/content/en/docs/19.0/reference/programs/vtctldclient/vtctldclient_VDiff/vtctldclient_VDiff_create.md

       --debug-query                               Adds a mysql query to the report that can be used for further debugging.
       --filtered-replication-wait-time duration   Specifies the maximum time to wait, in seconds, for replication to catch up when syncing tablet streams. (default 30s)
   -h, --help                                      help for create
-      --limit uint32                              Max rows to stop comparing after. (default 4294967295) --max-extra-rows-to-compare uint32          If there are collation differences between the source and target, you can have rows that are identical but simply returned in a different order from MySQL.
+      --limit int                                 Max rows to stop comparing after. (default 9223372036854775807) --max-extra-rows-to-compare int             If there are collation differences between the source and target, you can have rows that are identical but simply returned in a different order from MySQL.
 We will do a second pass to compare the rows for any actual differences in this case and this flag allows you to control the resources used for this operation. (default 1000)
+      --max-report-sample-rows int                Maximum number of row differences to report (0 for all differences).
+NOTE: when increasing this value it is highly recommended to also specify --only-pks (default 10)
       --only-pks                                  When reporting missing rows, only show primary keys in the report.
       --source-cells strings                      The source cell(s) to compare from; default is any available cell.
       --tables strings                            Only run vdiff for these tables in the workflow.